Multi-plane lensing in wave optics: Acknowledgements

-\textit{Acknowledgments:} I thank Ue-Li Pen for the helpful discussions.
-I thank Neil Turok and Nynke Niezink for their comments on the manuscript.
-Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
+The author thanks Ue-Li Pen for the helpful discussions, and Neil Turok and Nynke Niezink for their comments on the manuscript.
+JF is supported in part by the Higgs Fellowship.